maurosch/cpu-ray-tracing-engine/README.md

 # RAY TRACING ENGINE - Final Project Computer Graphics UBA
 Mostly based in Ray Tracing books from Peter Shirley.

-# CONFIGURATION
-Edit `conf.json` for adding scene objects or changing visualization options of the engine.

 # COMPILATION
 Standing from the root of the project:
 1. `cmake CMakeLists.txt -B build`